 Harmonic signal consists of frequency components that are multiples of 1 KHz.
 In a PQ signal the disturbances in terms of harmonics will have more than three frequency components and are odd multiples of fundamental component.
 The odd harmonics also have voltage Variations and thus affect the fundamental signal.
 Parameters that define amplitudes of harmonic components given by $\alpha 1$, $\alpha 2$, $\alpha 3$ and $\alpha 4$ have variations from 0.05 to 0.15 and the square sum of all components should not exceed unit magnitude.
-These parameters are used to
+These parameters are used to control the harmonic variation in a pure sine wave signal.

 In signal disturbances that create exponential variations within a short duration of time interval are transients.
 Parameters such as α , w and K control the variations in transients in a given pure sine wave as shown in table 1.
 Transients occur for a short time interval, controlled by t1 and t2.
 During this time interval, the signal behaviors consist an exponential variation controlled by τ .
 Flicker is due to randomness in sag and swell affecting pure sine wave.
-Mathematical models for flicker are similar to sag and
+Mathematical models for flicker are similar to sag and swell, but the duration of sag and swell is randomly added to the pure sine wave signal.